Sravani505/INTEGRATION-WITH-PYTHON-OR-R/README.md

 - Combined `Year`, `Month`, and `Day` into a single `Date` column using `pandas.to_datetime()`.
 - Plotted sales trends per region using `matplotlib`, with customization such as markers, lines, gridlines, legends, and rotation of x-ticks.

+  ## 🖼️ Visual Highlight

+> 📌 _Sales Over Time by Region using Python in Power BI_

+This Python visual shows how sales changed daily across regions (North, South, East, West) using Python’s plotting features — enabling more flexible and detailed data storytelling.

+## 🔧 Tools Used

+- **Power BI Desktop**
+- **Python (Pandas, Matplotlib)**

 ## Output